NewMediaCaucus/nmc-website/README.md

 Set up local repository:
 - Clone the nmc-website repo at C://xampp/htdocs (win)
 - Clone the nmc-website-content repo.
-See the README-content-folder.md for how-to.
+See the [README-content-folder.md](https://github.com/NewMediaCaucus/nmc-website/blob/dev/README-content-folder.md) for how-to.
 - Changes focus on site operation and style, not content
 - All changes should have detailed notes

+Still needed:
-Still needed: solution to back up content and media folders.
+- Solution to back up content and media folders to offline storage.

 ## Further Reading